alexfernandez/alexfernandez.github.io/index.md

 ---
 title: Alex Made a Web Page
-subtitle: 'You have found the secret lair of Alex Fernández.
-Congrats!'
+subtitle: 'You have found the secret lair of Alex Fernández.'
 footer: Enjoy!
 ---

 I am a developer (little) known on Twitter as [pinchito](https://twitter.com/pinchito).

 Here on my blog I like to write about my job in software engineering, in articles marked with the tag **#SoftEng**.
-I also write about other things I'm interested in: **#OT**, like space launchers or linguistics.
+I also write about other things I'm interested in, like space launchers or linguistics: **#OT**.
 Some articles are in Spanish: **#ES**.

 ## Posts